Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates

-The current trends in artificial intelligence development indicate that language capabilities serve as the core foundation for constructing advanced cognitive and learning systems.
-This is exemplified by the rapid advancement of Large Language Models (LLMs), which have achieved technological unification in Natural Language Processing (NLP) \cite{attention, gpt3, emergent}.
+Current trends in artificial intelligence development indicate that language capabilities serve as the core foundation for constructing advanced cognitive and learning systems.
+This is exemplified by the rapid advancement of Large Language Models (LLMs), which have achieved technological unification in Natural Language Processing (NLP)~\cite{attention, gpt3, emergent}.
 By demonstrating human-level performance across diverse downstream tasks, LLMs are expanding their application scope while exhibiting a growing trend toward enhanced generality---enabling a single model to handle multiple tasks that previously required distinct systems.

-Driven by the widespread adoption while heavy hardware overhead of LLMs, there has been a surge in demand for dedicated processors specifically designed for LLM inference, collectively known as Language Processing Units (LPUs).
-For instance, Groq LPU\cite{groq-lpu1, groq-lpu2} and Cerebras WSE\cite{cerebras2021, cerebras2023} pre-load model weights into on-chip SRAM, while Etched Sohu\cite{etched_sohu} hardens the transformer dataflow into its compute fabric.
+Driven by widespread adoption despite the heavy hardware overhead of LLMs, there has been a surge in demand for dedicated processors specifically designed for LLM inference, collectively known as Language Processing Units (LPUs).
+For instance, Groq LPU~\cite{groq-lpu1, groq-lpu2} and Cerebras WSE~\cite{cerebras2021, cerebras2023} pre-load model weights into on-chip SRAM, while Etched Sohu~\cite{etched_sohu} hardens the transformer dataflow into its compute fabric.
 These LPUs leverage the advanced specialization targeting LLMs, achieving $4\sim20\times$ energy efficiency compared to traditional CPUs, GPUs, and NPUs.

-Although LPUs have brought a certain improvement in hardware efficiency, AI infra still suffers from tremendous energy cost.
-For example, AI datacenters are estimated to occupy 12\% of the total electricity capacity in US before 2028, which is clearly unsustainable~\cite{energy_cost}.
-This is due to the fact that current LPUs and GPUs still see models as dynamically changing data, despite the fact that leading enterprises typically deploy only a single or a few proprietary LLM.
+Although LPUs have brought a certain improvement in hardware efficiency, AI infrastructure still suffers from tremendous energy costs.
+For example, AI datacenters are estimated to occupy 12\% of the total electricity capacity in the US by 2028, which is clearly unsustainable~\cite{energy_cost}.
+This is due to the fact that current LPUs and GPUs still see models as dynamically changing data, despite the fact that leading enterprises typically deploy only a single or a few proprietary LLMs.
 The hundreds of billions of weight parameters are repeatedly fetched during each autoregressive decoding step, consuming the majority of system power.